 - Salt and pepper, to taste

 - Preheat the oven to 220°C/200°C fan forced.
-Chop the butternut pumpkin into 2cm chunks.
-Cut the carrot into 2cm chunks.
-Place the carrot and pumpkin on the oven tray lined with baking paper.
+Chop the butternut pumpkin, carrot and eggplant then place on the lined oven tray.
 Drizzle with olive oil and season with a good pinch of salt and pepper.
 Spread in a single layer and roast until tender, 20-25 minutes.

 - While the rice is cooking, thinly slice the brown onion.
-Finely chop the garlic (or use a garlic press).
+Finely chop the garlic (or use a garlic press) and lime leaves.
 Roughly chop the Asian greens.
 Rinse the red lentils.

 - In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
 Add the onion and cook until softened, 5 minutes.
 Add the garlic and Thai red curry paste and cook until fragrant, 1-2 minutes.
 Add the coconut milk, water (for the curry), crumbled vegetable stock and red lentils.
 Bring to the boil then reduce the heat to medium, stirring occasionally.
 Cover with a lid or foil and cook until the lentils have softened, 20-22 minutes.
 TIP: Stand back, the curry paste can spit a bit!

 - While the curry is cooking, roughly chop the coriander.
-When the lentils have cooked, add the Asian greens and cook until wilted, 1 minute.
-Gently stir through the roasted pumpkin and carrot.
+When the lentils have cooked, add the brown sugar, Asian greens and cook until wilted, 1 minute.
+Gently stir through the roasted vegetables.
 Season to taste with salt and pepper.
 TIP: Add a splash of water if the curry looks too thick.

-- Divide the jasmine rice between bowls, and top with the Thai pumpkin and lentil curry.
+- Divide the jasmine rice between bowls, and top with the curry.
 Garnish with the coriander and roasted cashews.